Al Nowais Investments

 Al Nowais Investments is a UAE-based investment holding company that owns and controls various subsidiary companies.
 It operates in the field of energy, infrastructure, healthcare, hospitality and real estate, FMCG, and technologies.
-Among its biggest subsidiaries are the Danway Group, Emircom, Pharmatrade, and Rotana.
+Among its biggest subsidiaries are the Danway Group, Emircom, Pharmatrade, and Rotana Hotels.

 History

 Founded in 1979 by Hussain Al Nowais, the company has evolved from a local business to a regional conglomerate in multiple markets.

 In 2014, Al Nowais signed a Memorandum of Understanding with the Egyptian Electricity Holding Company to build a power plant in Oyoun Moussa, south of Sinai, Egypt.

 In 2021, Al Nowais invested $1 billion in two renewable energy plants in Egypt.
 According to the company, it recorded revenues of around $1 billion in the same year.